longhorn/website/content/docs/1.6.0/v2-data-engine/features/selective-v2-data-engine-activation.md

 Starting with v1.6.0, Longhorn allows you to enable or disable the V2 Data Engine on specific cluster nodes.
 You can choose to enable the V2 Data Engine only on powerful nodes in a cluster with varied power states.
 This is not possible in v1.5.0, which enables the V2 Data Engine on all nodes.

-## Configuration

-To disable V2 Data Engine on the specified nodes, you can use the following steps:
+## Disabling the V2 Data Engine on Specific Nodes

 1. Identify the nodes that you want to disable V2 Data Engine.